 Learn About the Salary, Required Skills, & More

 Compensation managers are responsible for researching, establishing, and maintaining a company's pay system.
 This involves researching and understanding the current and upcoming competitive markets for employee pay and benefits.
 A compensation manager must find ways to ensure that pay rates are fair and equitable in order to retain and recruit employees.

-A compensation manager's duties depend to some extent on the nature of the company she works for.
+A compensation manager's duties depend to some extent on the nature of the company they work for.
 In larger organizations, a compensation manager might specialize in specific areas such as job classification or market pay studies.
-She's often assisted by staff specialists.
+They're often assisted by staff specialists.

 It's the compensation manager's responsibility to see that the company's pay scale complies with ever-changing state and federal laws and regulations.
 Depending on the needs of the organization, compensation managers might oversee their company's performance evaluation system as well.
 They might handle employee benefits, as well as employee reward systems such as bonuses, merit raises, and pay-for-performance plans.

 Compensation managers may work closely with individual managers as well as human resources business partners and the payroll department to ensure that raises are handled correctly and fairly.

 A compensation manager's salary can vary depending on location, experience, and employer.